f5alliances/f5_provisioner/provisioner/README.md

 aws_secret_access_key = ABCDEFGHIJKLMNOP/ABCDEFGHIJKLMNOP
 ```

-5. Clone the workshops repo:
+5. Clone the workshops repo on the ansible_server_provisioner

-If you haven't done so already make sure you have the repo cloned to the machine executing the playbook
 ```bash
         git clone https://github.com/f5alliances/f5_provisioner.git
         cd workshops/provisioner
 ```

 6. Make sure you have subscribed to the right marketplace AMI (Amazon Machine Image).
 You will need the F5 BIG-IP [Click here](https://aws.amazon.com/marketplace/pp/B079C44MFH/)

 ## Per workshop Setup

 Now you can start to provision a Lab Environment in AWS.

-1. Confiure f5_vars.yml to reflect your environment under provisioning.
+1. Configure f5_vars.yml to reflect your environment under provisioning.
   ```yaml
         # region where the nodes will live
         ec2_region: us-west-2